johnbillion/query-monitor/README.md

 ### Languages

  * Shows you language settings and loaded text domains
- * Shows you the requested MO and JSON translation files for each text domain and which ones were loaded
+ * Shows you the requested MO, JSON, and PHP translation files for each text domain and which ones were loaded

 ### HTTP API Requests